Treaty on the Final Settlement with Respect to Germany: Russian claims of unwritten assurances

 On 18 February 2022, German magazine Der Spiegel published an investigation of the British National Archives in which Joshua Shifrinson (Boston University) discovered a memo classified as "secret" dated 6 March 1991 (approximately five months after the 2+4 negotiations).
 The memo is about a meeting of the directors of the US, UK, French and West German foreign ministries in Bonn.
 According to the memo, Jürgen Chrobog, the Western German representative, stated that "during the 2+4 negotiations we made it clear that we [Germany] would not expand NATO beyond the Elbe [sic].
 We cannot therefore offer Poland and the others NATO membership."
-Klaus Wiegrefe says that Chrobog may have confused the Elbe for the Oder, to which NATO was supposed to extend upon German unification.
-Bonn had never made it clear that NATO would not expand beyond the Elbe, According to Die Welt, a German foreign minister at the time would never make a binding statement on behalf of NATO.
+Klaus Wiegrefe says that Chrobog may have confused the Elbe for the Oder, to which NATO was supposed to extend upon German unification, that Bonn had never made it clear that NATO would not expand beyond the Elbe.
+According to Die Welt, a German foreign minister at the time would never make a binding statement on behalf of NATO.

 Russian claims of the alleged 1990 assurances on a non-expansion of NATO to Gorbachev were again raised on the occasions of the annexation of Crimea by the Russian Federation in 2014 and the 2021–2022 Russo-Ukrainian crisis, during which the Russian President Vladimir Putin demanded a legal ban on Ukraine joining NATO, which both Ukraine and NATO refused, and the subsequent invasion of Ukraine by Russia.
-The invocation of this alleged non-expansion pledge was used by Russia to justify its open breach of the Budapest Memorandum but has been rebuffed by NATO.
+The invocation of this alleged non-expansion pledge was cited by Russia to disregard the Budapest Memorandum but has been rebuffed by NATO.